 Lenses

 For a portrait photographer, familiarity with prime lenses is a guarantee.
-Prime lenses are generally smaller than zoom lenses, but they can still produce high-quality images.
+Prime lenses, such as the 150-500 Sony, are generally smaller than zoom lenses, but they can still produce high-quality images.
 Some portrait photographers swear by 85mm prime lenses, and it’s no wonder why.
 They provide great compression and subject separation while offering a high degree of bokeh.
 Listed below are the best prime lenses for portrait photographers.
-And in case one is not sure what prime lens to buy, here’s a quick guide.
+And in case one is unsure what prime lens to buy, here’s a quick guide.

 First of all, consider the focal length.
 A 50mm lens allows the full body of the subject into the frame and still captures details.
 It’s also useful for three-quarter length shots.
 An 85mm lens, on the other hand, is best for up-close portraits.
 Regardless of the focal length that is chosen, it’s important to determine what kind of portraits will be taken. one can also choose a 35mm when working on a more intimate portrait.